BobBuildTool/bob/doc/manpages/bob-build-dev.rst

     Only builds the package that was given on the command line.
 Bob will not check if the dependencies of that package are available and if they are up-to-date.

+``--no-link-deps``
+    Do not create symlinks to dependencies next to workspace.

 ``--no-logfiles``
     Don't write a logfile.
 Without this bob is creating a logfile in the